acikgozb/tcp-ip-journey/1-ping/README.md

 In this sense, you can think that it is really similar to a switch (a L2 device).
 However, there are key features that makes routers a _lot_ different than switches, here a list of some differences:

+**Routers are responsible from the logical path of a packet, whereas switches are responsible from physical path of a packet.**

+The main way of communication for routers is through IP addresses.
+For switches, it is MAC addresses instead.

 **Routers by default, separate broadcast domains of two networks.**

 A broadcast domain is a network segment where a host can send a specific message (called _broadcast message_) to reach all the network devices of that segment.